hiroyasuakada/Self-Supervised-Learning-of-Domain-Invariant-Features-for-Depth-Estimation/README.md

 # Datasets
-The outdooe Synthetic Dataset is vKITTI and outdoor Realistic dataset is KITTI.
+The outdoor synthetic dataset is vKITTI and outdoor realistic dataset is KITTI.
 We use KITTI and Make3D datasets for evaluation.

 For dataset pre-processing, we follow the same way as previous works.
 Therefore, please follow the instructions by [Monodepth](https://github.com/mrharicot/monodepth) and [T2Net](https://github.com/lyndonzheng/Synthetic2Realistic).